Josefinekihlstrom/Plant-Memory/assets/testing/testing.md

         - When modal is showing, verify that by clicking the 'X' symbol the modal closes.
         - When modal is showing, verify that by clicking the 'Close' button the modal closes.
         - If game is started and questionmark icon is clicked, the timer continnues to run when modal pops up.
-        This is noted as a bug in 'Bugs found' section in README.md file.
+        **This is noted as a bug in 'Bugs found' section in README file.**

 ## User testing
-The user testing is based on the user stories from the README.md file.
+The user testing is based on the user stories from the README file.

 **I want to play a game...**